It’s that time of year again.

 Bodyweight training should be treated like sex: use multiple positions (or angles) to get the job done.

 Change the positioning of your hands and feet during push-ups, hip thrusts, lunges, or glute bridges.
 These small changes not only spices up the mundane, but they can also allow for increased range of motion and muscle recruitment.
+For example, doing push-ups with a narrow grip will shift the tension to your triceps.

 Because abs.
 Duh, bruh.